Clustering of heterogeneous populations of networks: Results

 \subsection{Social network}

 As our second example we study a network of physical proximity measurements among a group of college students and faculty in the ``reality mining'' study of Eagle and Pentland~\cite{eagle2006reality}.
 Over a nine-month period, study participants carried mobile phones equipped with special software that recorded when they were in close proximity with one another using Bluetooth radio technology.
 From these data we construct networks in which an edge between two participants indicates that they were observed in proximity at least once on a given day.
-The result is one network for each day of the study, with $n=96$ nodes in each network and edges ranging in number from 1 to~418.
+The result is one network for each of the 232 days of the study where at least one interaction happened, all with n = 96 nodes, and between 1 and 418 edges.

 The results of applying our Gibbs sampling algorithm with $S=1000$ samples to this population of networks are shown in Fig.~\ref{fig:real}.
-In order to select the number of clusters~$K$, we run the algorithm at multiple values of~$K$, identifying the value for which the average posterior probability is maximized as the optimal~$K$.
+To select the number of clusters~$K$, we run the algorithm at multiple values of~$K$, identifying the value for which the average posterior probability is maximized as the optimal~$K$.
 In panel~(a) of the figure we display the three very distinct modes~$\mathcal{\hat A}$ found for this population, with the edge widths proportional to the inferred values of~$\hat A^{(u)}_{ij}$.
 In panel~(b) we show histograms of the fractions of networks in each cluster that were sampled on a given day of the week (left) and during a given month (right).
 We can see clear separation in these histograms, indicating that the modes correspond roughly to weekends (yellow), weekdays during the fall semester (orange), and weekdays during the spring semester (blue).
 We see a clearly distinct structure in the networks during semester weekdays versus weekends, with a denser network observed in the first semester than the second.
 On the other hand, the weekend network mode contains a wider variety of edges with non-negligible weight.
 These observations are consistent with a typical university course schedule in which students associate primarily with classmates during classes but with a wider selection of acquaintances outside of work.
 In panel~(c), we show the mean log-probability of the Gibbs samples as a function of the number of modes~$K$, which can we see has a peak at $K=3$ (the value chosen for our posterior estimates).

 We note that the modes have significantly higher density than the individual observed networks with their corresponding clusters, as demonstrated by the high false~negative rates $1-\alpha_u$ and low false-positive rates $\beta_u$.
 This indicates that the set of likely edges in each mode is much larger than the number of interactions observed in any single time window.
 This is not surprising---most people don't see all of their acquaintances every day.
 Nonetheless, it emphasizes the ability of our method to infer a plausible set of ``true'' connections from very noisy individual network measurements, a task that would not be easy to do by clustering networks in a naive way.